 Alice, the mom who works from home and needs a lot of energy

 John, the university student holding down a part-time job while he studies

 Alex, the young manager working in the city

 Now, all three of those will have very different interests, but they all agree on coffee.
 A persona-driven content strategy for that website, then, would want to not only focus on how great coffee is, but how great it is for those specific people.
 That could mean creating articles on the best express take-away coffee for Alex, a comparison of home barista machines for Alice, and the joys of caffeine-fueled study sessions for John.
 All three of those articles fit the website, but they appeal to different audience types.

 Or, maybe you’re selling bespoke stationery via an eCommerce site.
 You might have two characters: an office manager and a teacher.
 You can see how those two personas would have different content needs.
-To tailor your content to them, you could start planning a content calendar based on certain milestones, such as the beginning of the school year or an annual business planning season, for instance.
+To tailor your content to them, you could start planning a content calendar based on certain milestones, such as the beginning of the school year or an annual plugin-enabled planning season, for instance.

 Remember, there is a lot of content out there.
 By listening to your audience and understanding what drives them, you can make sure your efforts hit the mark and help to establish trust in your brand.